rafael-quixabeira/demonstration-app/README.md

 The project intentionally implements various technical approaches to showcase different development skills and knowledge of the iOS ecosystem.

+## Features

+This application allows you to explore the world of Rick and Morty with the following functionalities:

+- **Character Catalogue**: Browse an endless list of characters from the series.
+As you scroll down, more characters are automatically loaded for a seamless experience.
+- **Live Search**: Instantly find any character by typing their name in the search bar.
+The list updates as you type to show matching results.
+- **Character Details**: Get more information about any character by tapping on them.
+This will take you to a dedicated screen showing their status, species, origin, and more.
+- **Feature Tier Showcase**: Explore a demonstration screen, accessible via the crown icon, that simulates how different app features (like pre-fetching or local caching) could be enabled for different user subscription levels (Free, Premium, or VIP).
+This showcases how the app can manage different states and user entitlements.

 ## Roadmap

 The following features and improvements are planned for future implementation: